lemoncode-xo/rae.saas/README.md

-# RAE.AI - Land and Asset Valuation Platform
+# RAE.Saas - Land and Asset Valuation Services

 ## Overview
-RAE.AI is a web application focused on land valuation in Abuja, with plans to scale to comprehensive asset valuation across Nigeria.
-The platform aims to provide accurate, data-driven property valuations using advanced AI technologies.
+RAE.Saas is a web application focused on land valuation in Abuja, with plans to scale to comprehensive asset valuation across Nigeria.
+The platform aims to provide accurate, data-driven property valuations using ML.

 ## Project Structure
 - /src - Source code for the web application